 You will find a lot of traditional Japanese garden elements such as an arched bridge, pagodas, tea houses, stepping paths and stone lanterns – there is even a section with is a zen garden that is perfect for meditation and contemplating the raked graveled landscape.
 At this time of the year cherry blossoms are blooming profusely all over the garden and add a nice accent color in taking photographs.

 It’s fun to enjoy some tea and Japanese dessert at the tea house overlooking a small pond and outdoor bonsai area of the garden.
 I think that taking some time to relax and enjoy the gardens while sipping some Japanese tea is a wonderful way to experience Japanese aesthetic and design in a garden, without having to fly all the way to Japan.

-A small lake that is popular for joggers and walkers, the lake is also a popular spot to rent a paddle boat and enjoy a day out on the lake and exploring the forested to clear areas surrounding the circular lake.
+Stow lake in Golden Gate park is popular for joggers and walkers, the lake is also a popular spot to rent a paddle boat and enjoy a day out on the lake and exploring the forested to clear areas surrounding the circular lake.
 California wildflowers and native perennials are planted around the lake and bloom most of the spring, summer to fall.
 During our walk around the lake, there were a few native flower blooms to enjoy and take some pictures of the lake and other landmarks in the background.